ripple/opensource.ripple.com/docs/xls-81d-permissioned-dexes/permissioned-dexes.md

 The amount of liquidity and the best exchange rate available in any given DEX may vary depending on the offers placed in that DEX.
 Some traders may choose to trade in multiple permissioned DEXes and the open DEX to arbitrage price differences, while other traders may trade strictly in one domain, depending on their compliance requirements.

-{% inline-svg file="./permissioned-dex.svg" /%}
+{% inline-svg file="./permissioned-dex-structure.svg" /%}

-_Figure: A permissioned DEX ecosystem with traders, domain owners, and credential issuers._
+_Figure: The open DEX, and two different permissioned DEXes, each containing order books for a subset of possible currency pairs._

 ### Invalid Permissioned Offers